Improved clinical efficiency in ADHD evaluations: a closer look at the Netherlands

 QbTest in practice: findings from academic research

-Edebol et al., report a sensitivity of 86% and a specificity of 83% when QbTest is used for assessment in adults with ADHD, compared to a control group without ADHD.1
+Edebol et al., report a sensitivity of 86% and a specificity of 83% when QbTest is used for assessment in adults with ADHD, compared to a control group without ADHD.

-A study by Bijlenga et al., also reports that QbTest is more sensitive to medication effects than using a self-report questionnaire.2
+A study by Bijlenga et al., also reports that QbTest is more sensitive to medication effects than using a self-report questionnaire.

 In Adult ADHD.
-Diagnostic Assessment and Treatment, Professor Sandra Kooij, founder and chair of the European Network Adult ADHD, references the Edebol and Bijlenga studies (the latter of which Kooij is a co-author).
-In considering the application of QbTest for ADHD evaluation, Kooij concludes that it would seem useful to add such a CPT to the therapeutic arsenal for the evaluation of drug treatment, and possibly for optimal dose titration.3
+Diagnostic Assessment and Treatment, Professor Sandra Kooij, founder and chair of the European Network Adult ADHD, references the Edebol and Bijlenga studies.
+When considering QbTest for ADHD evaluation, Kooij concludes that it is useful to add the continuous performance task to the evaluation of drug treatment, and also for optimal dose titration.

 QbTest can help save clinicians time and money

-The National Institute for Health and Care Excellence (NICE) evaluated QbTest in Medtech innovation briefing [MIB318].
+The National Institute for Health and Care Excellence (NICE) evaluated QbTest in its Medtech innovation briefing [MIB318].

 The briefing highlights several key findings relating to time and cost savings when QbTest is used in ADHD evaluation, including:

-• An observed cost reduction of between 9% and 39% 4
+• A cost reduction of between 9% and 39%

 Improving patient outcomes: experiences from MC Kinderplein, Rotterdam

 Dr. Rob Rodrigues Pereira is a Pediatrician at MC Kinderplein in Rotterdam.
-The practice has incorporated QbTest into its evaluation pathway for more complex ADHD cases.
+The practice has used QbTest into its evaluation pathway for more complex ADHD cases.

 The use of QbTest has helped to add clarity for patients, parents, and school staff to understand the condition.
-The visual nature of QbTest reports, which graphically represent the patient’s concentration problems, has also helped to increase understanding.
+The visual nature of the reports, which illustrate the patient’s concentration problems, has also helped to increase understanding.

 Dr Rodrigues Pereira explains that QbTest quickly and easily makes it clear where problems lie with inattentive symptoms and that this can really help when advising parents and teachers.